 We love how this contemporary collection draws the eye with its variety of textural foliage.
 If you want to recreate the look, just make sure to push them to one side, and remember they're there come nightfall to avoid tripping over any in the dark.

 11. Give self-watering plant pots a go

 Love plants, but don't always have time to water?
 Don't worry, there's an easy-peasy solution – self-watering pots.

 Complete with in-built reservoirs, these sustainable containers will allow you to enjoy your plants without reaching for the watering can so often, for fear of them drying out.
 There's no need to worry about overwatering either, due to their nifty design.

 Narrow enough to fit on the smallest of windowsills or shelves, they're perfect for a miniature herb garden.
-Head over to our window box ideas for more inspiration.
+But if you're looking for more planting inspo, our window box ideas has lots more lovely looks.

 12. Go for garden-friendly art

 Works of art aren't just for indoors.
 You can now find outdoor art available, which is a quick and fuss-free way to elevate your garden's walls.

 These digitally printed pieces are totally weatherproof and durable, so are great picks for low maintenance garden ideas.
 We love how they add a focal point to the back of this border: simply attach them to your fence or wall with the study architectural bolts for a show-stopping look.

 It's perfectly in keeping with this year's indoor-outdoor trend, plus is an easy way to add a touch of personality to your plot.